The Youthful Offenders, Destitute, and Neglected Children's Act established the Neglected Children's Department.

 'who is found begging, receiving alms, thieving in a public place, sleeping at night in the open air, wandering about at late hours, associating or dwelling with a thief, drunkard or vagrant, or a child, who by reason of neglect, drunkenness or other vice of its parents is growing up without salutary parental control and education, or in circumstances exposing such child to an idle and dissolute life or who is found in a house of ill fame or known to associate with or be in the company of a reputed prostitute, or who is an habitual prostitute, or an orphan and destitute, or deserted by its parents, or whose only parent is undergoing imprisonment for a crime, or who by reason of ill treatment, continual personal injury or grave misconduct or habitual intemperance of its parents, or either of them, is in peril of loss of life, health or morality, or in respect to whom its parents or only parent have been convicted of an offence against this act or under the criminal code, or whose home by reason of neglect, cruelty or depravity is an unfit place for such child.'

 This definition drew on Ontario's 1893 Children's Protection Act.
-It did not address Seager's concerns about children who were destitute.
-The definition was never used although the Children of the State Act 1918 included most of its ideas.
+Its exact words were never used although the Children of the State Act 1918 included most of its ideas.

 In August 1912, Packer suggested that the Neglected Children's Department be moved to the Police Department which already administered the babies who came under the Infant Life Protection Act 1907.
 In 1916, there was a proposal to transfer the babies to the Neglected Children's Department.
 Neither took place.
 The children in the two Departments did not come together until the passage of the Children of the State Act in 1918.